Green Line (VTA): Vasona extension

 Mountain View–Winchester contains the entire Vasona extension from San Fernando station to the southern line terminal, Winchester station, 5.3 mi.
 Vasona extension opened for revenue service on October 1, 2005.
 It was originally scheduled to open two months earlier on August 1 but was delayed due to a dispute between Federal Railroad Administration and VTA.
 At issue was whether a waiver was needed from FRA, since the Union Pacific branchline that parallels most of Vasona extension is still actively used on a tri-weekly basis to serve the Permanente Quarry cement plant in the Cupertino Foothills and a lumber yard in Campbell.
 A waiver was finally obtained on the condition that all light rail vehicles sound their horns at crossings until "Quiet Zone" improvements are implemented.
 Freight trains are still required to sound their horns.
 The Vasona extension was also constructed with funds from 1996 Measure B sales tax measure.

 Light Rail Efficiency Project

 In 2014, a new storage track and crossover was constructed between Old Ironsides and Reamwood as part of improvements to support events at Levi's Stadium and the future Silicon Valley BART extension.

-To provide better headways and service reliability, a second track was constructed between Whisman and Downtown Mountain View.
+To provide better headways and service reliability, a second track was constructed between Whisman and Mountain View.
 Work began in summer 2014 and was completed in late 2015.
 Evelyn Station was permanently closed in mid-March 2015 as part of track construction.